Yuan-Zhenxia/SimpleDatabase/README.md

 Finish LogicalPlan and Join Optimizer, left some problems in the Join Optimizer, note with TODO

 Some functions in the Join Optimizer are so difficult!

+## 25 Aug.
+2021
+Currently, I have some confusion about optimizer, and I need some time to find answer in a textbook.